 Theology, as queen of the sciences, comes first, so that our students will always know the two most important things: who they are and for what they have been made.
 Our instruction emphasizes knowledge of the bible, the tenets of the faith, the sacraments, living a life of prayer, the lives of the saints, the liturgical calendar and the practice of virtues.
 An all school mass occurs weekly and families and faculty and encouraged to attend mass daily before the start of school.

 Achieving a culture of reading is a main goal for Regina Pacis Academy.
 Younger students are taught to read by learning the phonetic sounds that make up the English language.
 Understanding grammar enables students to put together their thoughts so they express themselves clearly and succinctly through both the written and spoken word.
+Our children are enriched by reading beautiful literature aiding in their formation of their person.
 Poetry demonstrates the beauty of putting those words and thoughts together gracefully.
 It allows the child to boost their memory skills through recitation.

 The purpose of our Drama program is to teach students to see their acting abilities as a gift from God which they can use to enrich the lives of others.
 In order to give the best gift possible, the students put a great amount of work into every production.
 All students audition and receive roles, memorize lines, and learn to bring their characters to life.
 They are instructed in the basics of projection and enunciation, and are taught how to move and behave onstage.
 Students learn to present themselves with confidence, and many also learn a sense of humor about themselves, as theater requires even the meekest students to sometimes take center stage.

 The classical educational approach is language-based, instead of image-based.
 The study of Latin supports the study of language.
 Latin is the language of the Church, the root language of English and the language used by minds educated in the classics throughout the history of Western Civilization.
 It serves to train the mind in a clear and logical manner.